kaplanz/rugby/roms/test/blargg/dmg_sound/readme.txt

 fails, it can be run on its own by finding the corresponding ROM/GBS in the singles directories.

-Ths compact format on screen is to avoid having the results scroll off the top, so the test can be started and allowed to run without having to constantly monitor the display.
+This compact format on screen is to avoid having the results scroll off the top, so the test can be started and allowed to run without having to constantly monitor the display.